allatnot/googlecloud/README.md

 # googlecloud
 # the scripts makes a backup of files in the google cloud. it automatically creates folders according to the prefix in the google bucket and saves everyting inside the folder named after the bucket.
 The script is capable of only downloading new files insted of whole files if the backup has already initiated.

-# the code creates RsdGoogleClooudBackup object which needs path to google key file as a paramter.
+# the code creates RsdGoogleClooudBackup object which needs following paramter
+# path = to google key file as a paramter.

 # the method RsdGoogleBucketPrefix could be used to get the name of prefix in the google colud bucket and requires following parameter
 # bucket = name of the google cloud bucket